Melasma is a skin condition that causes darkened, brown to gray-brown patches of skin to develop on your face.

 Melasma and hyperpigmentation share several common characteristics.
 Despite this, they’re different skin conditions with different causes, as well as separate treatment options.

 Melasa is a specific form of skin discoloration that primarily affects women.
 As we’ve covered above, experts believe it’s caused by a variety of factors, from hormonal fluctuations to your level of UV exposure.

 Hyperpigmentation, on the other hand, is a broad term that can refer to any type of darkening and skin discoloration.

-Skin hyperpigmentation can be brought on by excessive sun exposure, from skin conditions such as psoriasis and eczema, and even from acne.
+Skin hyperpigmentation can be brought on by excessive sun exposure, skin conditions such as psoriasis and eczema, medical conditions and sometimes even from acne.
 It’s an umbrella term for a range of skin issues that can occur for a huge variety of reasons.

 Melasma can be a frustrating condition that affects everything from the appearance of your skin to your self-confidence.

 Luckily, melasma is treatable.
 There are several treatments for melasma, ranging from topical skin creams to oral medications, laser treatments, chemical peels and more.
 We’ve listed all of these treatments below, along with information on the efficacy of each treatment option.

 Not all cases of melasma need to be treated using medication.
 Because melasma can occur as a result of stress, pregnancy or your use of hormonal birth control, some cases can be solved by making changes to your habits and lifestyle.

 If you’ve developed melasma during pregnancy, dermatology practitioners or healthcare providers will usually recommend waiting a few months after giving birth before taking action.
 Most of the time, pregnancy-induced melasma fades on its own as your body’s hormone levels return to normal.